Nevary-Codes/AI-Itinerary-Planner/README.md

 Navigate to [http://localhost:3000](http://localhost:3000)

 ### 🎮 How to Use
-1. Enter a topic in the input field.
+1. Enter your trip details (destination, dates, budget, preferences, etc.).
-2. Click **Generate Article**.
+2. Click **Generate Itinerary**.
-3. Watch the article appear in real time.
+3. Watch the itinerary appear in real time.
-4. View word and character counts as generation progresses.
+4. Check metrics such as word count and generation time.
-5. Review past topics in the **Recent Topics** section.
+5. Review past trips in the **Recent Trips** section.
-6. Click example topics to try the tool instantly.
+6. Click example trips for quick testing.

 ### 🤖 AI Integration with n8n
 The AI workflow:
-- Accepts user input from the frontend.
+- Receives user travel details from the frontend.
-- Sends the request to **n8n AI agents** for processing.
+- Sends the request to **n8n travel planning agents** for processing.
-- Streams generated content back to the UI in real time.
+- Streams generated itinerary content back to the UI in real time.
-- Stores topic history along with metrics like generation time.
+- Stores trip history along with metrics like generation time.

-This setup allows:
+This approach allows:
-- Easy modification of AI workflows without touching frontend code.
+- Easy customization of itinerary generation workflows.
-- Integration of multiple AI tools and APIs.
+- Integration with travel APIs and external data sources.
-- Scalability for future features.
+- Scalability for future travel planning features.

 ### 🎨 Customization
-- **UI & Features**: Edit `components/ArticleGenerator.tsx`.
+- **UI & Features**: Edit `components/ItineraryPlanner.tsx`.
 - **Styling**: Update `globals.css` or `tailwind.config.js`.
 - **AI Agents**: Modify workflows in n8n.

 ### 📊 Educational Impact
-- Demonstrates AI-assisted writing.
+- Demonstrates AI-assisted travel planning.
-- Shows real-time streaming with live metrics.
+- Shows real-time itinerary generation with live metrics.
-- Highlights how AI can be orchestrated with n8n agents.
+- Highlights how AI workflows can be orchestrated using n8n.

 ### 🔧 Development

 #### Project Structure
 ```
-ai-article-generator/
+ai-itinerary-planner/
 ├── app/
 │   ├── api/
 │   │   └── process-command/ # API route to send requests to n8n agents